 Notable & Unique: Modes of Transportation

-More people in Ghent / Eastern Virginia Medical School choose to walk to work each day
+In the Ghent / Eastern Virginia Medical School neighborhood, walking to work is a real

 Notable & Unique: Real Estate